-The man in a state of activity was glowing.
-St. John is glowing because he is in the work of preaching, prayer, of spiritual work.
+The man, in a state of activity, was glowing.
+St. John is glowing because he is in preaching, prayer, and spiritual work.

 The wrapping with a leather belt from a dead animal signifies mortification and the killing of the sinful passions in him.
 At the same time, in the East, clothes were long and loose; when someone wore a belt, it meant he was ready to work.